Welcome to O'Kenny River Tubing

 How clean is the river?

 The headwaters (starting point) of the Muskrat River is an area called "The Garden of Eden" near Renfrew Ontario.
 The water you will be floating in may be "holy water"!
 Please advise anyone in your group to dip a toe in the water before jumping in.
-We don't want anyone bursting inyo flames.
-LOL Serioud;y tho, The water travel through a marsh 8km before our property.
-Marshes are considered as the erth's natural filter, so the water is very clean.
+We don't want anyone bursting into flames.
+LOL Seriously tho, The water travels through a marsh 8km before our property.
+Marshes are considered as the earth's natural filter, so the water is very clean.
 The river is usually clear enough to see the bottom for up to 4 or 5 feet.
-It gets cloudy for a day or 2 after a heavy rain.
+It gets cloudy for a day or two after a heavy rain.

 What will we see on our trip?